UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_07.md

 and to go to the previous,
 press `shift` + `n`.

+Technically,
+the manual pages are displayed inside a "pager" program called `less`, which you could use to add interactive navigation to any long piece of text.
-These navigation keys are important to remember as they will be helpful to navigate other terminal pages as well, not just the manual!
+`less` is used widely by other shell programs, so these navigation keys are important to remember as they will be helpful to navigate other pages as well!

 ---